Reaching Rural Communities

 Since 2019, the number of Workit Health members in the Upper Peninsula of Michigan who have attended a clinical appointment for opioid use disorder has risen 300%.
 And in rural zip codes across the Lower Peninsula of Michigan, there has also been significant growth, with an increase of more than 200%.
 These rural members report that the change is life-altering, saving them hours of travel each month.
 Workit Health’s impact on rural areas is not confined to Michigan.
-Similar growth has taken place in rural areas of Ohio, Virginia, and California.
+Similar growth has taken place in rural areas of other states as we’ve expanded.
 Currently, nearly a quarter of Workit Health members live in rural areas.
 Click here to learn more about Workit Health’s impact in rural areas from our Chief Medical Officer Justin Coffey, M.D.

 Need more information?
 We can reach out to you.